tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Soaring-leaf-on-wind Bracers

+1/Day

+Until the end of the battle or scene, gain a +4 bonus to d20 rolls that are not attack rolls or death saves, and take a –4 penalty to death saves—in most cases that means you’ll need a 20.

+**Quirk:** Repeats catchphrases during battle.

+---

 #### Spiked Hand-wraps

 Your crit range against demons and devils expands by 1, and when you score a critical hit against them, you deal triple damage instead of double damage.